How to reduce returns on Shopify (without hurting conversion)

 - Multiple accounts at the same shipping address

-- Returns clustered in the last 2 days of your return window (abuse pattern)
+- Returns clustered in the last 2 days of your return window

 - History of refund-method switches (asked for store credit, then escalated to cash)

-Lever 4: Policy tightening (last resort)
+Lever 4: policy tightening (last resort)

-Policy changes ranked by return-impact-to-conversion-hurt ratio
+Policy changes, ranked by impact-to-hurt ratio:

-- Return window: 60 days → 30 days.
-Reduces returns ~15%, cuts conversion 1-2%.
+- Return window 60 days to 30 days.
+Reduces returns about 15%, cuts conversion 1% to 2%.
 Almost always a good trade.

 - Store credit only on specific SKUs.
 Reduces refund losses, moderate conversion impact.
 Use only for specific abuse patterns.